 Miss Redley’s expression softened for a moment as she thought through what he said.
 She tried hard to smooth out the disagreement between the two people she loved dearly.
 “A whole guild of people helping others like Edmund does would be a blessing.
 The guildmaster must not be a bad man.”

 Edmund’s contribution to Mrs. Winchester’s welfare all these years was indubitable.
-Mrs. Winchester sighed at Elanore’s wistful declaration and rephrased her concerns.
+The elderly woman sighed at Elanore’s wistful declaration and rephrased her concerns.
 “It is an odd arrangement.
 I do not know how that will fare.”

 “It’s a start,” Elanore quietly pleaded with her grandmother.
 “The guild is strong and resilient.
 Their collective knowledge has kept them alive for many years in a place that people said couldn’t be settled.
 Grandfather even said they were a well-run group under the current and previous guildmaster.
 What they do is better than we could have hoped for.
 Shouldn’t we support them as they try everything they can?”